 This feature is disabled by default.
 It can be enabled by a CLI toggle "logging transceiver communication" under the "monitor layer1" config mode.
 Note that “logging transceiver” will enable SMBus communication failure and digital optical monitoring syslogs.
 See under Resources for more information on digital optical monitoring syslogs.

-In TAP Aggregation mode, when receiving a packet whose Frame Check Sequence (FCS) is corrupted, the default behavior is to replace the bad FCS with the correct value and forward it.
+In TAP Aggregation mode, configuration options are provided to handle special packet types.
+When receiving a packet whose Frame Check Sequence (FCS) is corrupted, the default behavior is to replace the bad FCS with the correct value and forward it.
+Configuration options are available to control the FCS behavior, such as to discard errors, pass through the bad FCS, or append a new FCS.

 The Unified Forwarding Table (UFT) is memory that is shared between Layer2 and Layer3 lookup tables with capabilities for variable partitions.
 Rather than separate Layer2 and Layer3 lookup tables of fixed size, the UFT may be partitioned to support user-requested combinations of Layer2 and Layer3 lookup table sizes.
-The new UFT partitioning CLI has capabilities to reconfigure individual forwarding table scales (Layer2, Layer3 Unicast, Layer3 Multicast) according to the user’s input.
-The CLI provides an interface for granular control of the underlying UFT resources.

 Unicast reverse-path forwarding (uRPF) is a security feature that validates the source IP address of an incoming packet to ensure that the incoming packet has originated from a legitimate/valid source.
 If validation of the source IP address fails, then the packet is dropped, thus preventing IP spoofing from illegitimate/invalid sources.